 Because people ride bikes in Copenhagen.
 The city is a bicycle fanatic’s dream.
 Everyone rides: tourist and resident, young and old, businessman and student, dad on the school run and granny out for groceries.
 Outside the school gates sits a queue of cargo bikes after offspring have been delivered to class.
 Side streets are crammed with bicycles, propped up haphazardly on their stands wherever space can be found.
 There is no Strava culture here, no Lycra louts.
-The bicycles are sedate and elegant, as is the style of riding: folk ride sturdy, robust three-speeders, with drop frames and large, upright handlebars, often adorned with racks, baskets and perhaps a passenger.
+The bicycles are sedate and elegant, as is the style of riding: folk ride sturdy, robust three-speeders, with step-through frames and large, upright handlebars, often adorned with racks, baskets and perhaps a passenger.
 It’s about facilitating movement, not racing into the office.
 Bicycles are everywhere.
 For once, what I do feels normal.

 A large part of this is down to infrastructure.
 The roads are designed around easing the passage of bicycles and, surprisingly, bicycles outnumber cars.
 There is a wide, often segregated, clearly-signed cycle way along each road.
 Every set of traffic lights has a separate light for cyclists.
 At each junction there is a clearly-marked method of turning without having to negotiate lanes of motor traffic.
 ‘Build it and they will come’ – and they have, in their thousands.
 High quality infrastructure that works is key to enabling cycling.